TL;DR

 Amazon

-secure professional USB flash drive
+secure USB flash drive for government data

 As an affiliate, we earn on qualifying purchases.